aganesan94/ckad/Chapter-6-Services_Networking/ingress/readme.md

 Ingress - Layer 7 architecture which supports SSL and also route mapping

-Types of ingress controllers available t o work with K8s include
+Types of ingress controllers available to work with K8s include

 * ISTIO
 * HAPROXY